Launch your product at Transform 2020 — The AI event for enterprise decision makers

 Who should apply?
 Dynamic companies that have a new product to unveil that is immediately relevant to leaders and practitioners in the areas of AI and ML.
 Ideally, the companies will have a compelling use case that can incorporate a product demo, multimedia, and other creative ways of presenting their technology or solution on stage.
 There won’t just be one winner — we’re looking for multiple companies that are most likely to succeed, have the coolest technology, demonstrate the best presentation style, and more.

 In total, up to thirteen B2B and/or B2C candidates will be selected from our pool of applicants.
 We welcome companies of all sizes.
-If you have a story to tell, and an AI product or service with tangible business results and demonstrative use cases, please submit your application here before March 1 at 5 p.m.
-Pacific.
+If you have a story to tell, and an AI product or service with tangible business results and demonstrative use cases, please submit your application here before 5pm PST on Tuesday, June 30.

 Want to ensure your AI startup gets exposure at Transform?
-Be sure to also look in into our Startup Expo.
+Be sure to also look in into our Startup Expo, where we have some of the latest cutting edge providers of AI, and where buyers from our audience can connect 1-1.
 Last year, over 50 innovative companies showcased their technology at Transform and networked with senior-level execs from some of the most notable brands and tech companies.
-This year, one expo participant will be voted to present on stage as part of the Tech Showcase.
+This year, one expo participant will be voted to present as part of the Tech Showcase.
 Apply here.